lawrencewoodman/rulehunter/README.md

 Getting Started
 ---------------
 * Follow the Rulehunter [installation](http://rulehunter.com/docs/installation/) instructions.
 There are prebuilt binaries for a number of platforms.
+* Give the included [examples](https://github.com/vlifesystems/rulehunter/blob/master/examples/README.md) a go to get a feel for rulehunter.
 * Read about its [configuration](http://rulehunter.com/docs/configuration/) and [usage](http://rulehunter.com/docs/usage/)
 * Start creating [experiments](http://rulehunter.com/docs/experiments/)
 * See the [Rulehunter](http://rulehunter.com) website for more information